mcordiner/atmWindMapGaussFit/README.md

 The code requires Python 3, scipy and astropy to be installed.

 *******************************************************************************************
-If you use this code in your research, please cite Cordiner et al. (2020, submitted to GRL)
+If you use this code in your research, please cite Cordiner et al. (2020, submitted to ApJL)
 *******************************************************************************************